Caltech-OCTO/Subzero.jl/documentation.md

 run!(my_simulation)
 ```

 If you wish to couple to Oceananigans, you will need to run each model timestep by timestep and pass the needed fields back and forth.
 You can run a single timestep of the simulation using the `timestep_sim!` function.
-This also needs the length of a timestep in seconds as an argument (`tstep`).
+This also needs the current timestep the simulation is on (`tstep`) as an argument.

 ```
 timestep_sim!(